 gm = µ / rP

 If two quantities are known, then the third can be worked out easily.
 This is handy, because not all datasheets provide all three parameters.
-It's also possible to get both gm and rP from the graph as shown above, so µ can be calculated.
+It's also possible to get both gm and rP from the graph as shown above in Figure 3, so µ can be calculated.
 Let's do it ...

 We know that gm (mutual conductance) can be in several forms, but we'll use mA/ Volt because it's sensible.
 We'll use the -1V grid load line, and simply pick a convenient plate current.
 2mA looks good to me, and for 2mA, we need a plate voltage of 195V.
 Now, reduce (and increase) the grid voltage by 0.5V, moving to a curve either side of the -1V curve chosen.
 For the same plate voltage, the current increases to 3.15mA or decreases to 1.1mA - 2.05mA/ Volt.
 This is much greater than claimed, but is (more or less) within reason.

 Plate resistance (rP) is determined by the change of plate current when plate voltage is changed, with the grid voltage held constant.
 Using the -1V grid voltage curve again, select a suitable plate voltage.
 200V seems reasonable, and current is about 2.15mA.
 Select a higher plate voltage - say 250V.
 The current increases to 3.15mA, so rP is the change of plate voltage (50V) divided by the change in current (1mA), or 50k.

 To calculate all the values (including µ) we use the following formulae ...

 gm = ΔIP / ΔVG (Plate voltage maintained constant)

 gm = 2.05mA / 1V = 2.05mA/ Volt